octopot/guard/README.md

 > # Guard
 >
-> 💂‍♂️ Access Guard as a Service.
+> 💂‍♂️ Access Guard as a Service &mdash; protect any API or sites you want.

 ## Data structure